 - Competition Secretary

 - Not all members will have seen your constitution, or even be aware you have one.
-It’s good practice to send this out with the agenda / any other items before the meeting so everyone can view.
+It is good practice to send this out with the agenda before the meeting so everyone can view.